ramakrishnagarlapati/blogapp/README.md

 2. Viewing Posts: The homepage displays a list of all posts.
 Click on a post title to view more details.
 3. Editing a Post: Click the "Edit this post" button on the post details page to modify the post.
 4. Deleting a Post: Click the "Delete this post" button on the post details page to remove the post.
+5. Add a comment: fill the comment field and click on "Add Comment" button to add comment to the blog post

 ### API Endpoints